What is Invoice Financing or Factoring?

 Invoices Are Issued to Clients

 The first step in the process is pretty common and simple.
 An invoice is created for a client based on an order that has been completed, letting the client know how much they owe for the order and when payment is due.
-The details and terms of the invoice is also called the “net” terms.
+The details and terms of the invoice, also known as the “net” terms, can become critical when considering invoice transfers.
+This is especially important if an invoice remains unpaid and a business has engaged with a non-recourse factor, as the responsibility for covering unpaid invoices shifts to the factoring company.

 The invoice is then sent to the invoice factoring company for review, processing, and approval of invoice discounting based on the terms of the invoice financing agreement.
 This can be done by an online management portal or through a designated email.